dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     :ref:`Retrieve Cache Storage ID <dcmRetrieveCacheStorageID>`",string,"Specifies another Storage to which objects are copied in parallel on retrieve to increase the performance on accessing storage systems which provides more bandwidth using multiple connections in parallel.

     (dcmRetrieveCacheStorageID)"
     "
+    .. _dcmNoRetrieveCacheOnDestinationAETitle:

+    :ref:`No Retrieve Cache on Destination AE Title(s) <dcmNoRetrieveCacheOnDestinationAETitle>`",string,"Specifies AE Titles of C-STORE SCPs to which objects are retrieved without copying them to a configured Retrieve Cache Storage.

+    (dcmNoRetrieveCacheOnDestinationAETitle)"
+    "
+    .. _dcmNoRetrieveCacheOnPurgedInstanceRecords:

+    :ref:`No Retrieve Cache on Purged Instance Records <dcmNoRetrieveCacheOnPurgedInstanceRecords>`",boolean,"Indicates to NOT copy retrieved objects to a configured Retrieve Cache Storage, wherein corresponding Instance Records were already purged from the DB.

+    (dcmNoRetrieveCacheOnPurgedInstanceRecords)"
+    "
     .. _dcmRetrieveCacheMaxParallel: